Redundant church

-A redundant church, now referred to as a "closed church", is a church building that is no longer used for Christian worship.
+A redundant church, now referred to as a closed church, is a church building that is no longer used for Christian worship.
 The term most frequently refers to former Anglican churches in the United Kingdom, but may also be used for disused churches in other countries.
 Redundant churches may be deconsecrated, but this is not always done.

 Reasons for redundancy include population movements, changing social patterns, merging of parishes, and decline in church attendance (especially in the Global North).
 Historically, redundant churches were often demolished or left to ruin.
-Today, many are repurposed as community centres, museums or homes, and are demolished only if no alternative can be found.
+Today, many are repurposed as community centres, museums or homes, or are protected under the care of heritage preservation organisations such as Friends of Friendless Churches or the Churches Conservation Trust, and are demolished only if no alternative can be found.